6RD not working in latest snapshots

 I assume you mean that I have a mis-configured ruleset?
 If so, could you maybe give me a hint about what rule I might be missing?
 Keep in mind that I'm still rocking along with my mid-January build & it works great, but if I install a current snap and upload the same config 6rd doesn't work.

-#21 Updated by Will Wainwright almost 6 years ago
+#21 Updated by Will Wainwright about 6 years ago

 I spun up my "current" pfsense vm the other day, grabbed the output of "pftop -w 150 -a -b -v rules" via the /status.php page on both my January (working) vm & the latest release as of last Saturday.
 I took the output from each and stuffed them into notepad++, edited out all the traffic counters & diffed them.
 There are 3 extra rules in the "current" rules that aren't in my January ruleset: